jerrygacket/minishop2-Link-and-ProductLink-import/README.md

 # minishop2-Link-and-ProductLink-import

-Import Links and ProductLinks from csv, like a product import.
+Importing Links and ProductLinks from csv, like a product import.

-import scripts must be in dir: MODX_CORE_PATH/components/minishop2/import/
+Import scripts must be in dir: MODX_CORE_PATH/components/minishop2/import/

+Do not forget to set remoteuser and remotehost vars in run.sh.

 File csv-custom.php have modified gallery imort for multiple images. there are may be a comma-separated string with image names or one image.